Preventing Sexual Harassment in California

 SB 1343 Course Requirements

 Traliant’s California Edition of Preventing Discrimination and Harassment ensures that organizations are up to date with California’s anti-harassment legislation and more.
 Available in two versions − a one-hour employee course, and a two-hour manager/supervisor course − this web-based training covers all the required topics and guidelines under the California Department of Fair Employment and Housing regulations.

-The California Edition of Preventing Discrimination and Harassment includes realistic video scenarios and interactive exercises designed to raise awareness of sexual harassment and the appropriate action to take when they experience, witness or learn of any form of workplace harassment, discrimination or retaliation.
+The California Edition of Preventing Discrimination and Harassment includes realistic video scenarios and interactive exercises designed to raise awareness of sexual harassment and the appropriate action to take when they experience, witness or learn of any form of workplace harassment, discrimination or workplace retaliation.

 The course covers the following topics and more:

 ✓ Definitions and practical examples of sexual harassment and abusive conduct

 ✓ Practical examples of harassment based on gender identity, gender express and sexual orientation